PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-k-kipyego/README.md

   - Express Validator for input validation

 - **DevOps:**
-  - GitHub Actions for CI/CD
+  - GitHub Actions for CI
   - MongoDB Atlas for database
   - Render for backend hosting
   - Vercel for frontend hosting